frequently asked questions

 What are your dahlia disease protocols?

 At Chelan Butte Dahliary, we take very seriously the responsibility of doing our part to help prevent the spread of dahlia viruses, crown gall, and leafy gall.
 For this reason, when dividing our tuber clumps we faithfully follow the protocol recommended by the American Dahlia Society in their brochure called “Virus in Dahlias – Be Part of the Solution.”
-Between each and every clump, we soak our dividing scissors in a solution of 10% bleach and 10% Dawn dish soap.
+Between each and every clump, we soak our dividing scissors in a solution of 20% Dawn dish soap.
 We also religiously follow the “when in doubt, throw it out” protocol, removing any plants with disease symptoms that have not responded to nutritional supplementation.
 These plants are discarded into the garbage!
 If a variety had crown gall upon digging, we fallow that planting spot, as well as the surrounding spots on all sides, for an entire season.
 Leafy gall is not thought to be systemic, but to reside mainly on the leaves and stems, and is usually transferred from surface to surface rather than through the soil.
-Finally, we throw out plants that, even though they do not exhibit signs of virus or gall, are not as strong as the other plants of the same variety, hopefully ensuring the tubers from the stronger and presumably more virus-resistant plants are sold to our customers.
+Finally, we throw out plants that, even though they do not exhibit signs of virus or gall, are weak as compared to the other plants of the same variety, hopefully ensuring the tubers from the stronger and presumably more virus-resistant plants are sold to our customers.
 We highly recommend that every dahlia grower read the exceptionally helpful brochure mentioned above, and be part of the solution!

 Is your farm open to the public?